tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![This image shows how the path to the file should be the documents folder location in file explorer.](images/filelocation.png "Documents folder path")

-8. Install the Az PowerShell module.
+7. Install the Az PowerShell module.
+If any confirmation prompts appear, type **Y** and push return.

     ```
-    if ($PSVersionTable.PSEdition -eq 'Desktop' -and (Get-Module -Name AzureRM -ListAvailable)) {
-    Write-Warning -Message ('Az module not installed.
-Having both the AzureRM and ' +
-      'Az modules installed at the same time is not supported.')
-    } else {
-    Install-Module -Name Az -AllowClobber -Scope CurrentUser
+    Install-Module -Name Az -Scope CurrentUser
-    }
     ```

-9. Install the AzFilesHybrid module.
+8. Install the AzFilesHybrid module.
+If your prompted with a security warning, type **r** and then press enter to proceed with running it.

     ```
     .\CopyToPSPath.ps1
     ```

-10. Import the AzFilesHybrid module.
+9. Import the AzFilesHybrid module.
+If your prompted with a security warning, type **r** and then press enter to proceed with running it.
+You may also be prompted to update PowerShellGet, type **y** and presh return.
+After that you'll need to restart your PowrShell session.
+After restarting the PowerShell session, run the command below again.

     ```
     Import-Module -Name AzFilesHybrid